oskar-ika-adi-nugroho/DA-HGNet/README.md

-# DA-HTCN: Differential-Attention Hyperedge Temporal Convolution Network
+# DA-HGNet : Differential-Attention Hyperedge Graph Network

 This code is based on Hyperformer  [Hypergraph Transformer for Skeleton-based Action Recognition.](https://arxiv.org/pdf/2211.09590.pdf).
 We made modifications for DA-HTCN.
 This repository contains the reference implementation of **DA-HTCN**, a hybrid skeleton-based action recognition model that combines: